Calico-Care/Calico/supabase/functions/auth.md

 - **Operation order** – The function creates the database invitation record **before** sending the magic link email.
 This ensures emails are only sent when a corresponding invitation record exists.
 The database operation runs within a transaction managed by `withTenant()`, and the email is only sent after the transaction commits successfully.
 - **Email failure handling** – If the Stytch Consumer API fails to send the magic link email, the invitation record remains committed in the database.
 The function returns HTTP 200 with a `warning` field, allowing callers to retry email delivery without losing the invitation.
 Email errors are logged but do not cause the function to fail.
 - **Race condition handling** – The partial unique index `inv_pending_once_per_role` on `invitations(org_id, email, role) WHERE status = 'pending'` ensures only one pending invitation exists per email per organization per role.
 Concurrent requests are handled by catching unique constraint violations and returning the existing invitation ID.
 - **Idempotency** – If a patient already has a pending invitation, subsequent invite requests return the existing invitation ID.
-If metadata (legal_name, dob) is provided in a subsequent invite, it will be merged into the existing invitation's metadata, allowing clinicians to update patient information.
+If metadata (`legal_name`, `dob`) is provided in a subsequent invite, it will be merged into the existing invitation's metadata using PostgreSQL's JSONB merge operator (`||`), allowing clinicians to update patient information.
+New metadata fields are added, and existing fields are updated with new values.
 If the previous invitation's email failed, callers can retry the invite to resend the magic link.
 - **Patient data pre-population** – Optional `legal_name` and `dob` fields provided by clinicians during invitation are stored in the invitation's `metadata` JSONB field.
 When the patient authenticates via `auth-verify-consumer`, this data is used to pre-populate the patient record.
 If not provided, the patient record is created with `NULL` values, and patients can fill them in during onboarding.
 - **RLS and tenant isolation** – The function uses `withTenant()` to ensure all database operations respect Row Level Security (RLS) policies and tenant isolation.
 - **Error handling** – The function uses explicit `StaffAuthError` type checking with error code mapping for authentication-related errors, providing more reliable error handling than string matching.